Top 10 Most Expensive Violins in the World: how much for a Stradivarius?

 This violin has set the record for the most expensive Stradivari sold at an auction.
 It was sold in 1971 for the first time by Sotheby’s for 84000 British pounds.
 The great Yehudi Menuhin brought his contribution to try out the instrument before the auction and demonstrate its qualities.
 More than 40 years later, the violin is put on sale again by Tarisio.
 Its price went through the roof, and overtook the previous record (the Molitor) for 9.8 million pounds, 11 million euros.

 Why so expensive?
 First, the violin was in perfect condition, with very little wear and tear.
 It has seldom been played and went from collectors to collectors’ hands.
-The lady blunt hasn’t been worn out like so many 18th-century violins.
-The great French luthier Jean-Baptiste Vuillaume checked that instrument and sells it to Lady Anne Blunt, during the 19th century.
+The lady blunt has yet to be worn out like so many 18th-century violins.
+The great French luthier Jean-Baptiste Vuillaume checked that instrument and sold it to Lady Anne Blunt during the 19th century.
 She was the daughter of Ada Lovelace and the granddaughter of Lord Byron.
 This great Stradivari has been named after her.

 Why are Stradivarius violins so expensive?